 With regards to the early signs of genital warts, you need to keep in mind that they can appear weeks to months after the infection.
 Women who have recently had unprotected sex and are looking for early signs of genital warts should check themselves regularly.
 Not all genital bumps are early signs of genital warts.
 They could be the manifestation of other diseases, from syphilis to haemorrhoids or papules (sort of pimples).
 When in doubt, consult your GP or GUM clinic.

 What to do if you see signs of genital warts

 If you spot the first signs of genital warts you should begin treatment immediately.
 Topical creams such as Warticon, Condyline or Aldara can help you get rid of the warts.
-Other treatments for warts include a wide range of surgical operations (laser, freezing them off, cutting them off) as well as chemical treatments.
+Other treatments for warts include a wide range of surgical operations (laser, freezing, or cutting them off) as well as chemical treatments.
 These treatments help remove the warts but they do not kill the virus which causes them.

-If you or your doctor or nurse have found warts, it’s important you are checked for other sexually transmitted infections, such as Gonorrhoea, Chlamydia, Syphillis and HIV.
+If you or your doctor or nurse have found warts, it’s important you are checked for other sexually transmitted infections, such as Gonorrhoea, Chlamydia, Syphilis, and HIV.

 How to avoid infections or outbreaks

 Rather than looking for early signs of genital warts and having to treat them after they've appeared you should try to prevent the infection.
 Your body is capable of fighting the virus, and patients in their 20s to early 30s generally have a better chance of effectively killing the virus than patients over 30.